 Energy efficiency requirements

-All new homes and some renovations, alterations and additions must comply with the energy efficiency requirements of the Building Code of Australia (BCA) Volume Two.
-These requirements aim to reduce the environmental impacts of energy consumption and water usage.
-They include a wide range of factors, such as insulation, external glazing, sealing, services and ventilation.
+When building a new home you must comply with the energy efficiency requirements of the National Construction Code Volume Two.
+These requirements aim to reduce the environmental impacts of buildings by reducing the amount of energy consumed.

-There are several options for complying with the energy efficiency requirements of the BCA, including:
+There are several options for complying with the energy efficiency requirements with the most common option being an assessment under the Nationwide House Energy Rating Scheme (NatHERS).

 For more information